-The concept of nature shouting for joy and praising God is a common theme throughout the Hebrew scriptures.
-In numerous texts nature worships YHWH:
+The concept of nature shouting for joy and praising God was a common theme throughout the Hebrew scriptures.
+In numerous texts nature worshipped YHWH:

-Nature praising God is quite prevalent throughout the scriptures.
+Nature praising God was quite prevalent throughout the scriptures:

 For you will go out with joy and be led forth with peace; The mountains and the hills will break forth into shouts of joy before you, and all the trees of the field will clap their hands.

-Certainly the stars, in all their beauty, declare and reflect God’s glory:
+Certainly the stars, in all their beauty, declared and reflected God’s glory:

 The heavens declare the glory of God and their expanse shows the work of His hands.

-God recognizes the beauty of stars and fittingly they are used to describe the wise and righteous:
+God recognized the beauty of stars and fittingly they were used to describe the wise and righteous: